Why Do So Many of Us Die of

 significantly reduce the severity of pneumonia symptoms in other cases.

-4. Vitamin E Helps Protect Against Pneumonia Infection
+4. Vitamin E Helps Protect the Lungs Against Pneumonia Infection

 Giving mice extra vitamin E protected them from the bacterial infection